 Podcasts.
 The last complete semester of podcasts for my classes is linked below, as is the link to the current semester podcasts.
 These should provide faculty with a blueprint for how this content might be effectively presented.
 Enjoy!

-- Prior Semester’s podcasts are available in the Gallaugher Archived Course Material folder on Google Drive (read access open to all).
+- Podcasts are available in the Gallaugher Archived Course Material folder on Google Drive (read access open to all).

 - Prior Semester’s slides are available in the Gallaugher Archived Course Material folder on Google Drive (read access open to all).
 If I am currently teaching, I’ll add this semester’s slides as soon as they are presented in class.